-Advances in biological research have proved that many of the signaling pathways changed by gene mutations regulate cancer cell metabolism, and can lead to conditions, like aerobic glycolysis or the 'Warburg effect'.
-Reports evidence aberrations in the proto-oncogenes, Myc or Ras leading to glycolytic phenotype by HIF 1α - mediated metabolic reprogramming.
-[21] Key regulators of the processes are three transcription factors, namely HIF-1, c-Myc, and p53.
-As an example, the risk of malignant tumour occurrence increase due to changes in enzyme activity of α -ketoglutarate-dependent dioxygenase resulting from the increased levels of 2-hydroxyglutarate due to mutations in gene encoding isocitrate dehydrogenase.
-[22] Additionally, metabolic reprogramming of breast cancer cells and fibroblast activation occurs due to the transcription factor POU1F1 by regulating gene encoding lactate dehydrogenase A. [23]
+Advances in biological research have proved that many of the signaling pathways changed by gene mutations regulates cancer cell metabolism, and can lead to conditions, like aerobic glycolysis or 'Warburg effect'.
+Reports evidence aberrations in the proto-oncogenes, Myc or Ras leading to glycolytic phenotype by HIF 1α - mediated metabolic reprogramming.^[21] Key regulators of the processes are three transcription factors, namely HIF-1, c-Myc and p53.
+As an example, risk of malignant tumour occurrence increase due to changes in enzyme activity of α -ketoglutarate-dependent dioxygenase resulting from the increased levels of 2-hydroxyglutarate due to mutations in gene encoding isocitrate dehydrogenase.^[22] Additionally, metabolic reprogramming of breast cancer cells and fibroblast activation occurs due to the transcription factor POU1F1 by regulating gene encoding lactate dehydrogenase A.^[23]

-An example of complexity arising due to transcription factor defect is MODY resulting due to alterations in $HNF1\alpha$.
-MODY1 results due to alterations in $HNF4\alpha$, whereas MODY4 is due to mutations in PDX1 and insulin synthesis defect.
-[23][24] Apart from the internal factors, there are also external factors, like cytokine IL-4/IL-4R signaling leads to elevated uptake of glucose and glutamine via their transporters to stimulate breast cancer cell growth.
-Furthermore, alteration of functions of metabolic nodes due to IL-6, TNF α , IL-17, and IL-1 β are seen in patients tumourigenic for breast, pancreatic, and colon.
-[25] The IL-6 in TME also activates the JAK-STAT3 pathway for immune, epithelial and endothelial cells.
-[26][27][28] Besides this, cytokines and chemokines can also mediate metabolic interactions between host and tumour cells in TME.
-There can be hormone receptors also which act as transcription factors, like androgen and estrogen receptors in breast cancer.
-Metabolite cross-feeding also leads to tumourigenesis.
-[29][30]
+An example of complexity arising due to transcription factor defect is MODY resulting due to alterations inHNF1a.
+MODY1 results due to alterations in HNF4a, whereas MODY4 is due to mutations inPDX1 and insulin synthesis defect.^{[23][24]} Apart from the internal factors, there are also external factors, like cytokine IL-4/IL-4R signaling leads to elevated uptake of glucose and glutamine via their transporters to stimulate breast cancer cell growth.
+Furthermore, alteration of functions of metabolic nodes due to IL-6, TNF a, IL-17, IL-1β are seen in patients tumourogenic for breast, pancreatic and colon.^[25] The IL-6 in TME also activates JAK-STAT3 pathway for immune, epithelial and endothelial cells.^{[26][27][28]} Besides this, cytokines and chemokines can also mediate metabolic interactions between host and tumour cells in TME.
+There can be the hormone receptors also which acts as transcription factors, like androgen and estrogen receptors in breast cancer.
+Metabolite cross-feeding also leads to tumourigenesis.^{[29][30]}

-The T-cell activation induces transcription factors, HIF 1 α and Myc, and the absence of Myc stops activated glycolysis and glutaminolysis in T cells.
-HIF 1 α plays role in the regulation of immune cell effector functions, and also plays important role in the maturation of dendritic cells and T cell activation.^[21]
+The T-cell activation induces transcription factors, HIF 1 α and Myc, and absence of Myc stops activated glycolysis and glutaminolysis in T cells.
+HIF 1 α plays role in regulation of immune cell effector functions, and also plays important role in maturation of dendritic cells and T cell activation.^[21]

-However, Myc-based metabolism was seen to be linked to the polyamine biosynthesis via glutaminolysis, suggesting a myc-dependent metabolic transcriptome drives metabolic reprogramming in activated, primary T lymphocytes.^[31] HIF induction leads to the expression of Carbonic anhydrase IX (CA IX), monocarboxylate transporter 4, and programmed death ligand 1, wherein CA IX is needed for tumour progression under conditions of hypoxia.^[21] Metabolic reprogramming in cancer is helped by another transcription factor, Nrf 2 (Nuclear factor erythroid-2-related factor-2).^[32]
+However, Myc based metabolism was seen to be linked to the polyamine biosynthesis via glutaminolysis, suggesting a myc dependent metabolic transcriptome drives metabolic reprogramming in activated, primary T lymphocytes.^[31] [Wang et al., 2011].
+HIF induction leads to expression of Carbonic anhydrase IX (CA IX), monocarboxylate transporter 4 and programmed death ligand 1, wherein CA IX is needed for tumour progression under conditions of hypoxia.^[21] Metabolic reprogramming in cancer is helped by another transcription factor, Nrf 2 (Nuclear factor erythroid-2-related factor-2).^[32]

-Thus, disturbances in the metabolic activities due to environment, mutation, and metabolic insults affect transcription at the level of epigenetic and transcriptional activities leading to a significant effect on oncogenesis.^[33]
+Thus, disturbances in the metabolic activities due to environment, mutation and metabolic insults affects transcription at the level of epigenetic and transcriptional activities leading to significant effect on oncogenesis.^[33]

-The long non-coding RNAs also modulate metabolic reprogramming and cancer progression[34] Researchers also have observed the role of ubiquitination and deubiquitination in tumour cell metabolic reprogramming, especially dysregulation of these processes leads to cancer.^[35] Hindrances to mitochondrial apoptosis is an additional player in the cancer initiation and progression.^[36] Metabolites by themselves can prove to be oncogenic by interfering with cell signaling as well as inhibiting cell differentiation.^[37]
+The long non-coding RNAs also modulate metabolic reprogramming and cancer progression.^[34] Researchers also have observed the role of ubiquitination and deubiquitination in tumour cell metabolic reprogramming, especially dysregulation of these process leads to cancer.^[35] Hindrances to mitochondrial apoptosis is additional player in the cancer initiation and progression.^[36] Metabolites by themselves can prove to be oncogenic by interfering with cell signaling as well as inhibiting cell differentiation.^[37]